How to Rotate a Video: 4 Easy Ways and Tools Anyone Can Use

 Luckily, you don’t have to worry – you haven’t made a mistake that is impossible to fix.
 One of the most important video tips you could possibly know involves knowing how to rotate a video.
 There are four easy ways to do exactly that.

-To start rotating your video in Animatron Studio, click the Import button at the top of the editor and then choose a file you want to upload with the button “Select files”.
+To start rotating your video in Wave.video, you’ll first need to import your video file.
+Choose the option “Upload your media” and then choose a file you want to upload.
 The file will load automatically.

 Windows Movie Maker is the free non-linear video editing software that comes with all copies of the Microsoft Windows operating system at purchase.
 All of this is to say that Windows Movie Maker is definitely already on your computer, whether you realized that or not (that is, if you are a Windows user, of course).